FireSpike0/dync/README.md

 ## Supported protocols
 None
 ## Configuration
+dync uses PyYaml (see `dependencies.yml`) to parse the configuration file.
+All yaml specific syntax rules supported by PyYaml can be used here, provided the values are still evaluable for the program.
 ### `instance:` [List]
 This key contains the configuration for all DynDNS instances as a list.
 Each instance is represented as a single list item and uses the following keys: `uid`, `ip`, `server`, `mode`.
 #### `uid:` [String]